Instructions and Rules in Oulanka National Park

-- If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
+- Make sure you pack a first-aid kit.
+If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
 More information on how to act in an emergency.

-- Hiking in Finland:
+- Hiking in Finland: What to Take.

 - Before your trip see also page What is New.